anaxita/logit/README.md

 ## Using
 ```
 func main() {

-	// path to logfile
-	logfile := "/var/log/events.log"
+	logfilePath := "/var/log/events.log"

-	// init logit
-	err := logit.New(logfile) // ! this func must be used only once in main func
+	// New func must be used only once in the main func

-	if err != nil {
-		log.Fatal(err)
-	}
+	_ := logit.New(logfilePath)

 	defer logit.Close()

 	// use Log func - you can do this func in any place in your program